AdobeDocs/advertising.en/help/dsp/optimization/custom-goal-about.md

 ![custom goals](/help/dsp/assets/objective-goals.png)

-Each custom goal consists of one or more metrics, or *transaction properties*, and the relative weights of those transaction properties.
-The available transaction properties include all metrics tracked using the Adobe Advertising conversion pixel and through Adobe Analytics.
+Each custom goal consists of one or more conversion metrics and the relative weights of those metrics.
+The available conversion metrics include all metrics tracked using the Adobe Advertising conversion pixel and through Adobe Analytics.

 >[!NOTE]
 >